Editor’s Note: This post was originally published in May 2015 and was updated for accuracy and comprehensiveness on August 2, 2017.

-Customer lifetime value is one of the most important metrics an ecommerce merchant can keep tabs on, if not the most important.
+Customer lifetime value is one of the most important metrics an ecommerce merchant can keep tabs on.
 If you are not familiar with the term “customer lifetime value”, you may know it by one of its other names: CLV, lifetime value, LTV, or total customer value.

 In theory, customer lifetime value should allow every ecommerce merchant to accurately assess if their marketing budgets are in check.
 However, this isn’t the case for most merchants.